mulberrysymbols/mulberry-symbols/README.md

 1. build:zip - generates the .zip for distribution
 1. build:categories - generate categories.pdf and catagories.html

+If you want to develop the website locally follow the instructions on [Githubs docs](https://help.github.com/articles/setting-up-your-github-pages-site-locally-with-jekyll/)

 ## Releases

 Currently this is a manual process.